-St. Gregory’s Hall is a ministry of Mary, Mother of God Parish in Chicago that promotes Catholic culture through sacred art and music, theology and social teaching, and a vibrant community.
-Its programs nourish the faith of parishioners and invite others to encounter Jesus Christ through beauty, goodness, and truth.
+St. Gregory’s Hall is a local, parish-based Catholic Cultural Center serving Mary, Mother of God Parish and Chicago’s North Side by promoting Catholic culture and social teaching through sacred art and music, education, community and prayer.
+Our activities nourish the faith of parishioners and invite neighbors to experience Jesus Christ through beauty, goodness, and truth.

 About our patron

 A sixth-century Roman from a noble family, Gregory served as prefect of the eternal city before founding several monasteries in Sicily and Italy, eventually settling as a monk at his family estate that he converted to a monastery in Rome.